 4.3 If the Turbine Contract is cancelled as to all of the Equipment and ENA determines it will not complete the Pastoria Project, then subject to Sections 4.4 and 4.5, West LB and GE acknowledge and agree that after February 7, 2001, CCSI or any assignee of CCSI permitted under Sections 4.5 or 7.2 may apply all or any part of the Development Funds paid by West LB to GE under this Agreement, less the Milestone 4 Refund Amount, if any, paid or payable by GE as provided in Section 4.2, as a credit against amounts due GE or any Affiliate of GE for any XONON System-equipped GE turbine (including but not limited to any such PGT 10, 7EA and 7FA turbine) purchased by CCSI or such permitted assignee.
-GE acknowledges and agrees that in the event the Milestone 4 Refund Amount is not paid, the dollar value of the credit available under this Section shall equal the amount of Development Funds paid by West LB or any assignee thereof to GE.
-The terms of any such purchase made pursuant to Section 3.6 shall be determined in accordance with Exhibit 3.6.
-The following principles shall apply to any other such purchase: (i) the purchase price for the XONON System-equipped GE turbine(s) shall not be in excess of the purchase price offered by GE to its customers generally for such equipment and for like delivery dates at the time the purchase contract is entered into; (ii) the delivery date(s) for the XONON System-equipped GE turbine(s) shall be the earliest delivery date(s) offered by GE to its customers generally for such turbines at the time the purchase contract is entered into; (iii) the terms of the purchase contract other than as to price and delivery shall not be less favorable to the purchaser than those agreed to under the Turbine Contract; and (iv) GE shall not refuse to deal with, or otherwise discriminate against, any holder of the credit rights under this Section 4.3 because of the credit to which it is entitled under this Section 4.3.
+GE acknowledges and agrees that in the event the Milestone 4 Refund Amount is not paid or payable, the dollar value of the credit available under this Section shall equal the amount of Development Funds paid by West LB or any assignee thereof to GE.
+The terms of any such purchase made pursuant to Section 3.6 utilizing the credit provided for in this section shall be determined in accordance with Exhibit 3.6.
+The following principles shall apply to any other purchase utilizing the credit provided for in this section: (i) the purchase price for the XONON System-equipped GE turbine(s) shall not be in excess of the purchase price offered by GE to its customers generally for such equipment and for like delivery dates at the time the purchase contract is entered into; (ii) the delivery date(s) for the XONON System-equipped GE turbine(s) shall be the earliest delivery date(s) offered by GE to its customers generally for such turbines at the time the purchase contract is entered into; (iii) the terms of the purchase contract other than as to price and delivery shall not be less favorable to the purchaser than those agreed to under the Turbine Contract; and (iv) GE shall not refuse to deal with, or otherwise discriminate against, any holder of the credit rights under this Section 4.3 because of the credit to which it is entitled under this Section 4.3.
 A holder of credit rights under this Section 4.3 may not apply such credit rights to a purchase of XONON System-equipped GE turbine(s) ordered after December 31, 2005.

 4.4 The holder of any credit right arising under Section 4.3 may apply such credit in whole or in part and from time to time in one or more transactions described in such Section as selected by such holder, subject to the following limitations: